Leipzig Hauptbahnhof

-The station is operated by DB Station&Service, a subsidiary of Deutsche Bahn, and is classified as a Category 1 station, one of twenty in Germany.
+The station is owned by DB InfraGO, a subsidiary of Deutsche Bahn, and is classified as a Category 1 station, one of twenty in Germany.
 It also functions as a large shopping centre.
 Train services are operated by Deutsche Bahn, S-Bahn Mitteldeutschland, Erfurter Bahn and Mitteldeutsche Regiobahn.
 As of 2008, Leipzig Hauptbahnhof handled an average of 120,000 passengers per day.

+In March 2018, the Leipzig Long-Distance Bus Terminal opened on the east side, a few steps outside of the Hauptbahnhof building.

 In 2021, Leipzig Hauptbahnhof was ranked the best railway station in Europe.

 History

 After the opening of the Leipzig–Dresden railway line in 1839, followed by the Magdeburg-Leipzig railway one year later, the Leipzig–Hof railway in 1842, and the Leipzig–Großkorbetha railway in 1856, Leipzig had become the most important railway junction in the Kingdom of Saxony.
-Initially trains departed from separate termini, such as Bayerischer Bahnhof, located Southeast of the Leipzig city centre.
+Initially trains departed from separate termini, such as Bayerischer Bahnhof, located southeast of the Leipzig city centre.
 While the city's population increased sharply, especially upon German unification in 1871, the spatial separation proved to be complicated and ineffective.

 By 1895, the Saxon railway lines were nationalized under the umbrella of the Royal Saxon State Railways, while the lines of the former Magdeburg–Halberstadt, Berlin-Anhalt, and Halle-Sorau-Guben railway companies had been incorporated into the Prussian state railways.
-Already in 1875, plans for the establishment of a united German imperial railway organisation, as proposed by Albert von Maybach, had failed due to the antagonism of the Central German states, notably by the Saxon government.
+Already in 1875, plans for the establishment of a united German imperial railway organisation, as proposed by Albert von Maybach, had derailed due to the antagonism of the Central German states, notably by the Saxon government.
 Therefore, two state railways rivalled to meet the demands of a steadily growing transport volume in the Leipzig area.

 Finally in 1898, the Leipzig city council decided on a joint terminal for Royal Saxon and Prussian state railways north of the city centre.
 A building contract with both organisations was signed in 1902 and an architectural competition with 76 participants was held in 1906.
 The winning design by the architects William Lossow (1852–1914) and Max Hans Kühne (1874–1942) featured two identical domed entrance halls facing the street, one for each company.
 The foundation stone was laid on 16 November 1909 and the platforms were gradually brought into operation station from 1912 onwards.
 When construction works finished on 4 December 1915, Leipzig Hauptbahnhof had become one of the world's largest railway stations with 26 platforms.